 All orders that were received by telephone should be countersigned by the physician in the required timeframe as defined by state law.
 The documentation should indicate that the verbal order was read back and was verified with the physician.
-Follow your facility's policy regarding the appropriate timeframe for countersignature.
+Follow your facility's policy regarding the appropriate timeframe for countersignature (some state may not indicate timeframe).